followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/lookup/lookup.md

 ===========================================================================

 <!--fullDescription-->
 A lookup column restricts the set of values that can be chosen when a user edits or filters the column.
 In a lookup column, each cell is a drop-down menu.
-You can use a lookup column when you need to substitute displayed values for required values.
+You can use a lookup column when you need to substitute displayed values with required values.
 For example, consider that you have two arrays of objects: `drivers` and `buses`.

     <!--JavaScript-->var drivers = [
         { driverID: 1, firstName: 'John', lastName: 'Smith', busID: 2 },